 Prepping the House

-Prepping your house to welcome foster children involves a few very important steps.
+Prepping your house to welcome children in foster care involves a few very important steps.

 Declutter any items that aren’t actively meeting a need or serving a purpose.
 A few sentimental things are to be expected, but try to limit additional items.
 Too many things on shelves, in bins, and in cabinets can be overwhelming for any newcomer joining your home.

-Decluttering makes it easier for foster children to understand the flow of the space and where they might fit into the mix.
+Decluttering makes it easier for children of foster care to understand the flow of the space and where they might fit into the mix.

 Of the items that are left, organize them in a way that is clear and makes sense.
 This will make it easier for children to find the things that they’re looking for.
 Along with this note, I must also mention to be careful not to take this too far.